CartoDB/documentation/app/content/react/library-reference/ui.md

 A set of UI elements to build CARTO for React applications.

-The package includes 2 main elements: a set of values to use a Material UI theme with CARTO brand (`cartoThemeOptions`) + a group of widgets:
+The package includes 2 main elements: a set of values to use a Material UI theme with CARTO brand (`createCartoTheme` and `cartoThemeOptions`) + a group of widgets:

 - `WrapperWidgetUI`: a collapsible panel with a title, useful to wrap other UI elements.
 - `CategoryWidgetUI`: to display with horizontal bars a magnitude for each selected category (eg. population sum per country).